labstructbioinf/localpdb/README.md

 ![python-ver](https://img.shields.io/badge/python-%3E=3.6.1-blue)

 **localpdb** provides a simple framework to store the local mirror of the protein structures available in the [PDB](https://www.rcsb.org/) database and other related resources.

 The underlying data can be conveniently browsed and queried with the `pandas.DataFrame` structures.
-The update mechanism allows to follow the weekly PDB releases while retaining the possiblity to access previous data versions.
+Update mechanism allows to follow the weekly PDB releases while retaining the possiblity to access previous data versions.

 **You may find `localpdb` particularly useful if you:**
 - already use Biopython `Bio.PDB.PDBList`, `prody.proteins.localpdb` modules or tools like